zydplatform/SENDIT/README.md

 Get a browser of your choice installed on your local machine .

-Here you can use Google chrome , Safari and Mozilla Firefox.
+Here you can use Google chrome ,Safari and Mozilla Firefox.

 Have internet to access the web page.